polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/substrate-front-end/part-4-use-external-accounts.md

 ## 4.3 Send funds from external accounts

-Although the `Balances` component doesn't have to be modified to cater to the external accounts, our `Transfer` component will need some changes.
+Although the `Balances` component doesn't have to be modified to cater for the external accounts, our `Transfer` component will need some changes.
 The reason is simple, our DApp doesn't have the cryptographic key pairs for those external accounts.
-Those are more securely handled by an extension and we will not have access to it.
+Those are more securely handled by an extension and we will not have access to their private key.
 To make a transfer, we will have to send the transaction to the extension; the user will then be prompted to sign it.

 To detect if an account is an external account, we can read the `meta.isInjected` from an account in our Keyring.
 This flag will be set to `true` for external accounts.
 The `api` allows us to set a `signer` for a transaction.
 The `signer` for the extension can be retrieved from the `web3FromSource` promise.